codio-c5/C5-Development/.guides/content/CreatorSpace-Lab--Inside-RSA-Encryption-0aea.md

 {Clean Up}(sh rsa/cleanup.sh)

 ## Generate a Key Pair
-Now you will generate a key pair. remember that a key pair consists of a private key and a public key.
+First you will generate a key pair.
+A key pair consists of a private key and a public key.

 1. From the command line in the left panel, enter ```python rsa.py keys```